john-manack/album_review/README.md

 # Band Rankings App - Model, View, Controller

-This project was created to rank the user's comfort level on certain technologies.
+This project was created to review 10 classic rock albums, complete with user authentication.
 A tiny full-stack app.

 Technologies used to build this app: